mnot/RFCbootstrap/README.md

 By default, it will use CDN versions of bootstrap and jQuery; however, these can be overridden with the `bootstrapJsUrl`, `bootstrapCssUrl` and `jqueryJsUrl` parameters.

+Additionally, the `pageUrl`, `pageImageUrl` and `siteName` variables can be used to set page metadata.